-- For drivers over 20 – 250 mcg breath or 50mg blood.
+- For drivers over 20, the limit is 250 mcg of breath or 50mg of blood.

-6. Know Your Car
+6. Know your car

 Take the time before you drive a vehicle you are unfamiliar with to get familiar with features such as the indicators and lights.
 Where are the hazard lights, the horn?
 How do you work the heating and cooling?
 How is the volume on the radio adjusted?

-7. Anticipate Dangers on a Country Road
+7. Anticipate dangers on a country road

 Often the roads will be narrower with a lack of pull-over area if you needed to stop.
 It is also likely that you will come across farm machinery such as quad bikes and tractors traveling at slow speeds.

-8. Drive to the Conditions
+8. Drive to the conditions

-New Zealand weather can be extremely changeable and you could find yourself traveling over ranges or hills and experiencing high winds, hard rain, fog, or snowfall.
-It is extremely important that you adjust your speed to suit the conditions you are driving in.
+New Zealand weather can be highly changeable, and you could find yourself traveling over ranges or hills and experiencing high winds, hard rain, fog, or snowfall.
+You must adjust your speed to suit the conditions you are driving in.

-9. Anticipate What’s Coming
+9. Anticipate what’s coming

-10. Passenger Distraction
+10. Passenger distraction

-Changing music and giving directions are two ways they can be of help, along with helping you stay alert by ensuring you are having regular breaks and if appropriate by sharing the driving duties.
+Changing music and giving directions are two ways they can help, along with helping you stay alert by ensuring you are taking regular breaks and, if appropriate, by sharing the driving duties.